Cilantro Rice & Black Beans

 What have you been up to this past week?

-Just #ICYMI – one of the most popular recipes from the blog this last week was Creamy Chicken Noodle Soup – pop over and make yourself a cozy bowl of this soup.
+Just #ICYMI – one of the most popular recipes from the blog this last week was this Classic Bacon Cheeseburger

 In case you missed it, here are the recipes that I shared to the blog this week: